On Second Thought

 Not with dramatic misconduct.
 Not with obvious corruption.
 Not with a conscious decision to compromise integrity.

+More often, it emerges under an accumulation of pressure.
 Deadlines compress.
 Cognitive bandwidth narrows.
 Recovery disappears.
 Decision velocity accelerates.

 Pressure does not create behavior.
 It reveals the system that was already in place.